 Size does matter when you want a magnificent shot of a tulip field.
-Not only are we the original tulip festival in Western Canada (13 years running), we’re also the largest!
+Not only are we the original tulip growers in Western Canada (16 years running), we’re also the largest!

 Our farm uses some of the most sophisticated planting equipment, direct from Holland, to maximize the productivity of the land.
-This allows us to plant extra wide beds of tulips (180 cm wide) resulting in over 40% more flowers per acre than other growers and thus the biggest overall display, close to 6.5 million flowers.
+This allows us to plant extra wide beds of tulips (180 cm wide) resulting in over 40% more flowers per acre than other growers and thus the biggest overall display, approximately 85 million flowers for the 2022 season.
 We don’t like to brag, but that’s over and above the average for most growers in North America.

-And now, with our added 3 acres of specialty ‘peonie-like’ double daffodils and 2 acres of hyacinths, we have close to 20 acres of floral splendor to enjoy.
+And now, with our added three acres of specialty ‘peony-like’ double daffodils and three acres of hyacinths, we have over 25 acres of floral splendour to enjoy.

 Do you pick the flowers in your fields?

 It’s tempting.
 However, those precious bulbs are important to us.
 They’re the primary product from our fields.
-We harvest them in June and use them for our Cut Tulip Operation in Onos Greenhouses.
-If we cut the tulips, the bulbs wouldn’t grow large enough and therefore couldn’t be used for bulb sales or replanting.
+We harvest them in late May or early June and use them for our Cut Tulip Operation in Onos Greenhouses.
+If we cut the Tulips, the bulbs wouldn’t grow large enough and therefore couldn’t be used for bulb sales or replanting.

 Then, why do you cut off just the tulip blooms when they are in full bloom?